 Informed Ability: Happens a lot.
 Many quests require you to kill a Boss Monster who's supposedly a leader or king of a group of common monsters, but when you actually fight the guy, he's really not much stronger than a typical member of the species.
 (For example, in one game you have to kill Ethric the Mad, who is supposedly "the first - and thus most powerful - lich" but he's really just the same as any other Power Lich.
 (Not that Power Liches are pushovers, of course, but Agar and the Lich King are liches in the same game that are stronger.)

 Insurmountable Waist-Height Fence: X seems to use this, unfortunately.
 In Sorpigal, a lot of buildings are inaccessible at first due to obstacles that would seem incredibly easy to bypass, like the exit being too narrow or a rope barricade that seems no more secure than a closeline.
-(Presumably, at least some of them become accessible later after some events are triggered.)

 Of course, this caused other issues.
 Namely that great fun could be had in VII by luring monsters back to town for the sole purpose of watching them slaughter the inhabitants.